blagarde/djandro/README.md

 2. Open the phone's browser to `http://localhost:8000/myapp/`.

-The site should also be available from other devices connected to the same network (replace `localhost` with the IP address of your device).
+The site should also be available from other devices connected to the same network (replace `localhost` with the IP of your device).
 When no networks are in range, your device can be used as a router while it serves Django:

 Android Settings > More... > Tethering & portable hotspot > Portable Wi-Fi hotspot (check)